VEX prefix: Technical description

 The VEX prefix's initial-byte values, 0xC4 and 0xC5, are the same as the opcodes of the LDS and LES instructions.
-Not supported in 64-bit mode, the ambiguity is resolved in 32-bit mode by exploiting the fact that a legal LDS or LES's ModRM byte can not specify a register operand; i.e., be of the form 11xxxxxx.
+Not supported in 64-bit mode, the ambiguity is resolved in 32-bit mode by exploiting the fact that a legal LDS or LES's ModR/M byte cannot specify a register source operand; i.e., be of the form 11xxxxxx.
 Various bit-fields in the VEX prefix's second byte are inverted to ensure that the byte is always of this form.
-Similarly, the REX prefix's one-byte form has the four high-order bits set to four, which replaces sixteen opcodes numbered 0x40–0x4F.
-Previously, those opcodes were individual INC and DEC instructions for the eight standard processor registers; x86-64 code must use ModR/M INC and DEC instructions.

 Legacy SIMD instructions with a VEX prefix added are equivalent to the same instructions without VEX prefix with the following differences: